Mining Structures (Analysis Services - Data Mining)

 Because the models use different columns for input, and because two of the models additionally restrict the data that is used in the model by applying a filter, the models might have very different results even though they are based on the same data.
 Note that the CustomerID column is required in all models because it is the only available column that can be used as the case key.

-This section explains the basic architecture of data mining structures: how you define a mining structure, how you populate it with data, and how you use it to create models.
-For more information about how to manage or export existing data mining structures, see Management of Data Mining Solutions and Objects.
+This section explains the basic architecture of data mining structures.
+For more information about how to create, manage, modify, or view data mining structures, see Managing Data Mining Structures and Models.

 Setting up a data mining structure includes the following steps:

-Specify whether the source data should be separate into a training set and testing set.
-This step is optional.
+Partitioning source data into a training set and optional test set.

 Data Sources for Mining Structures

 When you define a mining structure, you use columns that are available in an existing data source view.
-A data source view is a shared object that lets you combine multiple data sources and use them as a single source.
-The original data sources are not visible to client applications, and you can use the properties of the data source view to modify data types, create aggregations, or alias columns.
+A data source view lets you combine multiple data sources and use them as a single source in the created structure or mining model.
+The original data sources are not visible to client applications.

-If you build multiple mining models from the same mining structure, the models can use different columns from the structure.
+If you build multiple mining models from the same mining structure, the models can use different columns from the structure, and use the columns in different ways.
 For example, you can create a single structure and then build separate decision tree and clustering models from it, with each model using different columns and predicting different attributes.

 Mining Structure Columns